hazard-ready/disaster-preparedness/README.md

 Blank rows or additional columns won't cause problems.
 Any row that is missing any of the required fields will be skipped and a warning will be printed.

-Once `snuggets.csv` is ready, simply put it and the relevant shapefiles in `disasterinfosite/data` (and remove any other files or subdirectories from there), and follow the instructions in [Load Some Data](#load-some-data) above.
+Once `snuggets.xlsx` is ready, simply put it and the relevant shapefiles in `disasterinfosite/data` (and remove any other files or subdirectories from there), and follow the instructions in [Load Some Data](#load-some-data) above.

 #### Updating existing data

-If you make changes to `snuggets.csv` you should only need to re-run `python snugget_load.py` and restart your web server.
+If you make changes to `snuggets.xlsx` you should only need to re-run `python snugget_load.py` and restart your web server.

 If you make changes to the shapefiles, or change which field from the shapefiles you want to use as the ID, then before running `python import.py` you will also need to remove the `disasterinfosite/data/reprojected` and `word/data/simplified` directories that the importer had created.
 It uses these to avoid having to repeat the time-consuming reprojection and simplification of the shapefiles every time it is run, but that means changes to the shapefiles themselves won't be picked up unless they are removed.